HITECHCRIME/HC_SG09_Ignorant/README.md

 blindful courage, you should run you're in trouble hun

-brushing off pointless needs
-dust my shoulders on the other side
+brushing off pointless needfulness dust my shoulders on the other side

 think of absolution,
-mindful me has always passed it for solution with too many problems now I'm not inclined to solve the schem (schem) heed the meaning, spitting hate like poems just to hide it later - dime
+mindful me has always passed it for solution with too many problems now I'm not inclined to solve them (schem) heed the meaning, spitting hate like poems just to hide it later - dime